Applications for 2023-2024 will be accepted beginning August 23, 2023.

 Awards will be made on a rolling basis and will be offered while funding is available.

-This fund is intended to provide research-related support to lecturers and adjunct faculty pursuing humanities research in the College of Arts, Humanities, and Social Sciences, whether employed full- or part-time.
+This fund is intended to provide research-related support to lecturers and adjunct faculty pursuing humanities-based research in the College of Arts, Humanities, and Social Sciences, whether employed full- or part-time.
 Adjunct faculty must be teaching at UMBC at the time of application with the expectation that they will also teach at UMBC sometime in the following academic semester or year following funding.

 The maximum award to an individual is $4,000 (there is no minimum) and all funding requests will be reviewed by the Dresher Center Advisory Board.
 Dresher Center Research Support for Lecturers and Adjunct Faculty is intended only for scholars who have already exhausted other UMBC funding.